ppatierno/azuresblite-examples/README.md

 # azuresblite-examples
-Example scenarios to use Azure SB Lite library to access Azure Service Bus (Event Hubs, Queues and Topics/Subscription)
+Example scenarios to use Azure SB Lite library to access Azure Service Bus (Event Hubs, Queues and Topics/Subscription).

+Current examples are for :

+.Net Framework (even if you can use official Service Bus Nuget package) .Net Micro Framework

-To build these examples you need following library :
+To build these examples you need following libraries, you can clone from following repositories :

 AMQP SB Lite : https://azuresblite.codeplex.com